 Microcephaly is a heterogeneous disorder that is characterized by small cortical size and reduction in the cortical convolution patterns.
-This reduction was associated with number of genes malfunction that affects the specific pattern of cell division of neural progenitor cells and their migration to neo cortical region.
-At the beginning of neurogenesis the neuro-epithelial cells gives rise to redial glial cells (RGCs), these cells are self-renewing in nature and serves as precursor for neural progenitors cells (NPCs) in the ventricular zone $(VZ)^{25}$ .
-With each division one of the daughter cells moves radially to the cortical plate, while one of the daughter cell remains in the VZ via its end feet attachment that spawn through neocortical wall to the pial and ventricular surface26-29.
-These cellular attachments not only provide the anchorage to RGCs and maintain the precursor number but also important for the migration of NPCs to the cortical plate.
-Nidogen, a laminin binding cell adhesion protein is highly expressed in the RGCs and therefore may be important in the regulation on their division and migration.
-This led us to presumption that laminin-5 (protein encoded by LAMA3 gene) might play some role in the organization of RGCs and early neurogenesis.
-It is probable that laminin-5 plays role in embryonic cellular adhesion, division and migration, and its expression in CNS prompts for additional studies to explore its role beyond recessive skin disorders.
+This reduction was associated with several genes malfunction that affects the specific pattern of cell division of neural progenitor cells and their migration to neocortical region.
+At the beginning of neurogenesis, the neuro-epithelial cells give rise to radial glial cells (RGCs), these cells are self-renewing in nature and serve as a precursor for neural progenitors cells (NPCs) in the ventricular zone (VZ).
+With each division, one of the daughter cells moves radially to the cortical plate, while one of the daughter cells remains in the VZ via its end feet attachment that spawns through the neocortical wall to the pial and ventricular surface26-29.
+These cellular attachments not only provide the anchorage to RGCs and maintain the precursor number but are also important for the migration of NPCs to the cortical plate.
+Nidogen, a laminin-binding cell adhesion protein is highly expressed in the RGCs and therefore may be important in the regulation of their division and migration.
+This led us to the presumption that laminin-5 (the protein encoded by the LAMA3 gene) might play some role in the organization of RGCs and early neurogenesis.
+Probably, laminin-5 plays role in embryonic cellular adhesion, division, and migration, and its expression in CNS prompts for additional studies to explore its role beyond recessive skin disorders.